gabrielbdornas/braicode/blog/2022-09-29-markdown-tutorial.md

 | More Info | More Info 2 |
 ```

-And the result wil be:
+And the result will be:

 | Column 1 | Column 2 |
 |----------|----------|